charles-carlson/asteroids-mod/README.md

 python main.py
 ```

-- Use W,A,S,D arrow keys to move the ship
+- Use W,A,S,D or arrow keys to move the ship
+- Use Spacebar to shoot projectile missles